bbauska/W3Cx-3of5/README.md

 <h4>Example #5: what happens if we define a gradient bigger than the canvas?</h4>

 Nothing special; we will "see through the drawn shapes", and the parts of the gradient that are located in the canvas area will be shown.
 You can try this example that defines a gradient twice the size of the canvas:

 ```
 1.  grdFrenchFlag = ctx.createLinearGradient(0, 0, <b>600, 400</b>);
 ```

-And if we draw the same rectangle with the canvas size, here is the result:
+<p>And if we draw the same rectangle with the canvas size, here is the result:</p>

 <!------------------------------------------------------------------------------------------------>
 <!------------------------------ 173. (xxx) -------------------------------->